PitPik/circularjs/documentation/API.md

 - `item: any` an item within the `VArray` view model
 - `parent: VArray` the holder of the `item` (Array)
 - `root: VArray` the root the view model.
-If thinking of a more dimentional Array with child nodes like in a table or a tree, this would be the initial Array.
+If thinking of a more dimensional Array with child nodes like in a table or a tree, this would be the initial Array.

 ### Circular.Module